isb-cgc/readthedocs/docs/source/sections/webapp/User-Dashboard.rst

 one or more users you wish to share with.
 Click the “Share Cohort” button when you are done.
 This is the same for visualizations.

-Users who you share a cohort with will only be able to view and comment on the cohort and not make changes.
-They will need to clone the cohort before making changes to it.
+When you share a cohort with another user, that user will be able to view and comment on the cohort, but will not be able to make changes.
+If you want to make changes to a cohort that has been shared with you, first clone that cohort.

 Set operations on cohorts
 -------------------------